huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 https://trainingportal.linuxfoundation.org/learn/dashboard
 ```

-Check container log of `busybox`.
+Check log of `cka-demo `.
 ```
 kubectl logs -n cka -l app=cka-demo
 ```
 ```
-Your CKA score is 100 and your CKA certificate ID number is fwauD8TJW1OzD
+Your CKA score is 100 and your CKA certificate ID number is BQKoVYVhjzl3G
 ```